IBM/software-networking-pot/docs/IBM SevOne Automated Network Observability/predictive.md

-14. If there is an Assign tile at the end of the workflow, use that tile for the next config, if there is not, add a tile from Common -> Assign
+14. If there is an Assign building block at the end of the workflow, use that building block for the next config, if there is not, add a building block from Common -> Assign

 	a. variable: $result